crowdsecurity/php-cs-bouncer/docs/USER_GUIDE.md

 This library allows you to create CrowdSec bouncers for PHP applications or frameworks like e-commerce, blog or other exposed applications.

-## Prerequisites

-To be able to use a bouncer based on this library, the first step is to install [CrowdSec v1](https://doc.crowdsec.net/docs/getting_started/install_crowdsec/).
-CrowdSec is only in charge of the "detection", and won't block anything on its own.
-You need to deploy a bouncer to "apply" decisions.

-Please note that first and foremost a CrowdSec agent must be installed on a server that is accessible by this library.

 ## Features

-- CrowdSec Local API support
+- CrowdSec Local API (`LAPI`) support
   - Handle `ip`, `range` and `country` scoped decisions
   - `Live mode` or `Stream mode`
+  - Api key and TLS authentication
+- CrowdSec Central API (`CAPI`) support
+  - Handle `ip` and `range` scoped decisions
-- Support IpV4 and Ipv6 (Ipv6 range decisions are yet only supported in `Live mode`)
+- Support IpV4 and Ipv6 (Ipv6 range decisions are yet only supported in `LAPI`'s `Live mode`)
 - Large PHP matrix compatibility: 7.2, 7.3, 7.4, 8.0, 8.1 and 8.2
 - Built-in support for the most known cache systems Redis, Memcached and PhpFiles
   - Clear, prune and refresh the bouncer cache
 - Cap remediation level (ex: for sensitives websites: ban will be capped to captcha)

+## Prerequisites for `LAPI`

+To be able to use a `LAPI` bouncer based on this library, the first step is to install [CrowdSec v1](https://doc.crowdsec.net/docs/getting_started/install_crowdsec/).
+CrowdSec is only in charge of the "detection", and won't block anything on its own.
+You need to deploy a bouncer to "apply" decisions.

+Please note that first and foremost a CrowdSec agent must be installed on a server that is accessible by this library.

 ## Usage